LIUBINfighter/Blog/content/about/index.md

 After starting my project about [survival_manual](https://liubinfighter.github.io/Jay_Survival_Manual/#/), I also use Jay Bridge as my English name.

 In other cases, you can find me by Bin Liu, LIUBIN, 星(Star) or LIUBINfighter.
-But Jay Bridge is now the most frequent used name anyway!
+But Jay Bridge is now my most frequently used name anyway!

 ### My friends